 Backstory: Encouraging innovation in manufacturing

-November 15, 2016 by Norm Nopper Lakeport Metalcraft
+By Norm Nopper Lakeport Metalcraft

 Nov.
 15, 2016 – Across the globe, manufacturers are looking to innovation to provide a key competitive advantage over their rivals, and in many cases, as the answer to their very survival.
 But innovation is such a broad term that many are struggling to implement the concept, simply because they don’t know where to focus their innovation activities.